openvswitch/ovs/Documentation/intro/install/general.rst

     $ git clone https://github.com/openvswitch/ovs.git

-Cloning the repository leaves the "master" branch initially checked out.
+Cloning the repository leaves the "main" branch initially checked out.
 This is the right branch for general development.
 If, on the other hand, if you want to build a particular released version, you can check it out by running a command such as the following from the